 Examples of distributed ledger technology

-Various types of distributed ledger technology are currently in use.
+Various types of distributed ledger technology are currently in use, including the following:

-Blockchain, which bundles transactions into blocks that are chained together, and then broadcasts them to the nodes in the network, is the best-known type of DLT.
-It powers bitcoin and other cryptocurrencies.
+- Blockchain.
+Blockchain, which bundles transactions into blocks that are chained together and then broadcasts them to the nodes in the network, is the best-known type of DLT.
+It powers Bitcoin and other cryptocurrencies.

-Tangle, another type of DLT, is geared toward IoT ecosystems.
-The Eclipse Foundation and the IOTA Foundation created the Tangle EE Working Group, which describes Tangle as "a permissionless, feeless, scalable distributed ledger, designed to support trustworthy data and value transfer between humans and machines."
+- Tangle.
+Tangle, another type of DLT, is geared toward internet of things (IoT) ecosystems.
+The Eclipse Foundation and IOTA Foundation created the Tangle EE Working Group.
+Tangle has been described as a "permissionless, feeless, scalable distributed ledger, designed to support trustworthy data and value transfer between humans and machines."